-Conductive keratoplasty, or CK, is an alternative to typical laser surgeries for people who are over forty and have hyperopia, astigmatism, or presbyopia.
-Developed by Refractec, the process received FDA approval for reduction of hyperopia and in March 2004 received the first FDA approval for vision technology to improve presbyopia. conductive keratoplasty is publicly known as NearVision CK, and is performed using the ViewPoint CK System.
-As of 2011, this system stands as the only one that is FDA approved for temporary improvement of near vision.
+Conductive keratoplasty, or CK, is an alternative to laser surgery for people who are over forty and have hyperopia, astigmatism, or presbyopia.
+Developed by Refractec, the process received FDA approval for reduction of hyperopia, and in March 2004 received the first FDA approval for vision technology to improve presbyopia.

 After the procedure, it is recommended that you:

 - Avoid getting water into your eyes for the first week following the procedure

 - Keep your eyes closed while bathing or showering

 - Avoid letting sweat get into your eyes for first week

 - Avoid rubbing your eyes for up to two weeks

 Here is a look at the benefits of CK surgery:

 - Symptoms subside within twenty-four hours following procedure